 Meeting Artur Litwiński, Gerda’s founder, was an inspiring moment for us.
 Artur has huge experience in mechanics.
 The sheer number of patents and innovations he came up with himself, as well as the hugely successful company he built (Gerda is the leader in locks and doors in Poland), is impressive.

 This is our newest venture: Loopa is a company built by our colleague from Microsoft times, Piotr Oracz.
-Piotr has been our Head of Marketing since last September and amazed us with his passion, hard-working attitude and the ability to execute.
+Piotr has been our Head of Marketing since last September and amazed us with his passion, hard-working attitude, and ability to execute.

-For the last few months we’ve been thinking together how we can combine the strengths of both our both companies.
-As a result, Predica has joined as co-owner of Loopa that has 7 years’ experience in e-commerce and additional AI algorithms.
+For the last few months, we’ve been thinking together about how we can combine the strengths of both our companies.
+As a result, Predica has joined as co-owner of Loopa which has 7 years of experience in e-commerce and additional AI algorithms.
 Together we will pivot it from services to a SaaS company, centered around a SaaS-based e-commerce recommendation engine.
 The service will provide accurate data about web shop conversion and then improve it drastically.

 Along with these 3 main initiatives, we made a small legal adjustment within our companies.
 Below is additional information, in case you see some changes in the Polish company register (KRS), however, we still work as one company, with the same values.

 These 3 new initiatives bring benefit to both our employees and customers.

 Our employees now enjoy more opportunities for growth and learning – whether through working on different technologies or in another country.